-In 1924 Meylan sells the factory to Fernand Engel d' Eggiwil who already owned ' Pretto Watch Co ' and is very active in the society of watchmakers and fabricants.
+In 1924 Meylan sold the factory to Fernand Engel d' Eggiwil who already owned ' Pretto Watch Co ' and was very active in the society of watchmakers and fabricants.
 Engel was also the lead negotiator with the Swiss banks for the loans given to watchmakers.
 He signed on behalf of both watch companies as: Glycine Watch Factory et Pretto Watch Co SA.
 Engel gave great exposure to Glycine and later also supported Meylan's Automatic EMSA mass production.

 Within the first decade Glycine pursued perfection in small size movements including 5 lignes.
 Glycine is the founder of baguette shape movement, registering a patent for it and was crowned with a chronometer grade movement in 1923 and 1926.